akka/akka-projection/docs/src/main/paradox/getting-started/projection-handler.md

 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionImports }

 It's the user's responsibility to implement the means to project into the target system, the Projection itself will only manage the persistence of the offset (though it is possible to enlist your projection into transactions when using projection implementations that support exactly-once like the @ref:[JDBC](../jdbc.md)).
-This guide encapsulates its data access layer in a Repository called the `CheckoutProjectionRepository`.
+This guide encapsulates its data access layer in a Repository called the `ItemPopularityProjectionRepository`.
-The repository will manage a Cassandra table called `cart_checkout_state`.
+The repository will manage a Cassandra table called `item_popularity`.

-Each row in `cart_checkout_state` contains a shopping cart id, a timestamp for when the cart was last updated, and optionally a timestamp for when the cart was checked out.
+Each row in `item_popularity` contains a shopping cart item id and a count that represents how often that item was added or removed from all shopping carts.

-When the shopping cart is modified or checked out we update the last updated timestamp.
-When the shopping cart is checked out we update last updated and checkout timestamp.
+@@@ note

+The example will persist the item popularity count with a [Cassandra counter](https://docs.datastax.com/en/cql-oss/3.x/cql/cql_reference/counter_type.html) data type.
+It's not possible to guarantee that item count updates occur idempotently because we are using at-least-once semantics.
+However, since the count is only a rough metric to judge how popular an item is it's not critical to have a totally accurate figure.

+@@@

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideProjectionRepo }